colaone1/ApartmentFlow-Fullstack-V0.2/backend/AI_OPTIMIZATION_SUMMARY.md

 ## **OVERVIEW**

 This document summarizes all AI assistant processing optimizations implemented in the Apartment Flow Backend to improve AI processing speed, quality, and efficiency while maintaining code quality and functionality.
+All optimizations have been tested and validated with 43/43 tests passing.

 ---